WhatsApp

 • Prefer simplicity in query design

-• Use indexes startegically
+• Use indexes strategically

 • Filter data early